-I'll be teaching a 7-day workshop at Sätergläntan Institutet in Sweden this summer.
+I will be teaching a 7-day weave masterclass at Sätergläntan Institutet in Sweden this July.

 With a focus on experimentation this workshop will encourage you to build woven structures with uncommon materials, which may include materials commonly used by other industries, second-hand, up-cycled or rejected goods.
 The process will help you to push the boundaries and explore innovative ideas and outcomes while it gives existing materials another meaning and role in life.

 Day schedule: 8:40am - 4pm Monday to Saturday, 8:40am to 12 noon on Sunday